za-h-ra/100DaysOfCode/rules.md

 ## Main Commitment

+My main committment here is that I will be working through the following courses:

+- JavaScript Algorithms and Data Structures by Colt Steele
+- 50 Projects in 50 Days by Brad Traversy & Florin Pop
+- HacktoberFest - contribute to 3 open source projects!
+(I have a week left to do this).

+And this isn't code related but I will be opening up an Etsy shop to sell Digital Products.
+It's a career goal to make some passive income while I search for fulltime employment.
+So I'll be posting about how that's going as well.

-I will code every day Monday through Saturday for the next 100 days for _at least_ **one** hour.
-I will **not** code on Sundays.
-I think taking breaks, spending time with friends and family and alone time is very important and essential for growth.
+This committment is my new fulltime job as of now.
+I will code every day Monday through Saturday for the next 100 days for _at least_ **two** hours.
+I will **not** code on Sundays unless I make enough time outside of my obligatory life things.
+I think taking breaks, spending time with friends and family, spending alone time, is very important and essential to deliver results and for growth.

 ## Start Date

-### Monday, October 17, 2022
+### Saturday, October 22, 2022

 ## Additional Rules